What's to know about chronic pancreatitis?

-The most common cause is long-term alcohol abuse - it is thought to account for approximately 70% of all cases.
-The gradual rise in the incidence of chronic pancreatitis in several countries around the globe has been attributed to increasing alcohol consumption and earlier diagnosis.
+The most common cause is long-term alcohol abuse - it is thought to account for between 70 and 80 percent of all cases.

 The pancreas produces important enzymes and hormones that help break down foods.

 The following treatments are commonly recommended for chronic pancreatitis.

 People with chronic pancreatitis will need to undergo some lifestyle changes.
 These will include: